Traveling with your pet!

 It will direct you to the country and you will follow the prompts, if you are traveling with your pet assure to click that option and follow their prompts for the correct requirements necessary.

-Your country of travel may require that you receive a tapeworm treatment so many days before your travel date, it is important that you plan for the amount of time it takes for you to arrive to your final destination when receiving this treatment.
-We recommend that you do this treatments 2-3 days before your actual travel date if time allows.
+Your country of travel and or state of travel may require that you receive an Endo and/or Ecto treatment so many days before your travel date, it is important that you plan for the time it takes for you to arrive to your destination when receiving this treatment.
+We recommend that you do these treatments 2-3 days before your actual travel date if time allows.